UNSW-Illuminate/illuminate-website-v2/README.md

 To Deploy (Nathan):
-- I changed this repo's visibility to public so that we could deploy our changes to Vercel - hopefully it should just automatically deploy when new changes are pushed to main
+- Change this repo's visibility to public, then push your changes to main, afterwards change it back to private.
 ...